 National Trust submits on why traditional trade skills are vital for Victoria’s future

-The National Trust of Australia (Victoria) has made a submission to the Parliamentary Inquiry into Student Pathways to In-Demand Industries highlighting the urgent need to recognise traditional trade skills as an in-demand industry essential to preserving Victoria’s built heritage and achieving sustainability through repair, retrofitting and adaptive reuse of existing buildings.
-The Trust’s message is clear — traditional trade skills must be prioritised in vocational education to support heritage, sustainability, and the future of our built environment.
+The National Trust of Australia (Victoria) has made a submission to the Parliamentary Inquiry into Student Pathways to In-Demand Industries highlighting the urgent need to recognise traditional trade skills as an in-demand industry not only for the care and retention of our built heritage, but to enable adaptive reuse of existing buildings that support circular economy principles, and to create a sustainable built environment for the future.

 Early Career Tradespeople not Obtaining Necessary Skills